Nexis-AI/Ultra-Compact-Agent-to-Agent/README.md

 ✨ Overview

 CAIP is a lightweight, AI-native messaging protocol that delivers the same semantic punch in 50–70 % fewer tokens.
-By combining symbolic syntax, abbreviations, and a structured envelope, it trims context-window overhead for LLMs—unlocking faster, cheaper agent-to-agent chatter.
+By combining symbolic syntax, abbreviations, and a structured envelope, it trims context-window overhead for LLMs—unlocking faster, cheaper agent-to-agent communication.

 Prototype status: minimal but functional.
 Perfect for experimentation; not production-hardened (yet).